220620NET/trainer-code/01Shell_CSharp/git.md

 ## Merge Conflict
 This is git's way of saying that there are changes occurred in the same location of the same file, and it needs human intervention/review to see what to keep.
+In order to resolve merge conflicts, review them and then choose which to keep, then add/commit.